 Caching: assume for example a client that caches an intermediate node hash of every subtree of 256 certificates.
-Cache size for a tree with 1M certificates: $32 \text{ MB}/256 + \text{current signature} \sim 128 \text{ kB}$.
+Cache size for a tree with 1M certificates: 32M bytes/256 + current signature ~ 128 kB.
 Merkle proof size: $8 \times 32 = 256$ bytes.
-A client will only need to request the rest of the proof + signature if there is a mismatch at the cached node.
-It is also possible for many clients to cache the hash of every certificate it ever verifies so each certificate only needs to be validated once.
-For example, 1,000 certificates/day would be 12 MB/year.
+(A client will only need to request the rest of the proof + signature if there is a mismatch at the cached node.)